pangolinjs/core/README.md

 `npmassets.js` contains an array of objects.
 Each object has a `glob` and `dest` key:

 * `glob` will be passed to `gulp.src()` and specifies which files will be copied.
 Refer to the [gulp.src documentation](https://github.com/gulpjs/gulp/blob/master/docs/API.md#globs) for more information regarding globs.
 * `dest` sets the destination for the copy process.
-The development, preview and production tasks each prefix the destination with their specific output folders (e.g. `dev/js` for development).
+The development, preview and production tasks each prefix the destination with their specific output folders (e.g. `dev/` for development).
 Base path variables from `gulp/paths.js` can be used (`path.css.base`, `path.js.base`, `path.html.base` and `path.img.base`).

-The following example is the default example:
+The following example is included with the styleguide:
 ```javascript
 module.exports = [
   {